It has already (or only?) been two years since LatinoRebels.com officially launched on May 5, 2011.

 Yes, we always knew that there were many bilingual and bicultural people like us who wanted to beyond the typical independent Latino sites that barely scratch the surface with issues, and wanted content that was edgy but respected its readers.
 It was a big risk to take, but we took it, and it was all worth it: from the thousands and thousands of hours we have logged in, to the words of support and encouragement we have gotten from our community.
 We are here to stay.

-The best is yet to come, indeed, but in the meantime, I want to thank ALL the Rebeldes who have been there from Day 1 especially @tonytorero, @rscspokenword, @Efrain_Nieves, @charlievazquez, @bellavidaletty, @bezotes, @mr__christian, @LucyMFel, as well as those who have come and gone on to other exciting ventures, especially the fabulous @kiki416, @dominizuelan, and @rj_c .
+I want to thank ALL the Rebeldes who have been there from Day 1 especially @tonytorero, @rscspokenword, @Efrain_Nieves, @charlievazquez, @bellavidaletty, @bezotes, @mr__christian, @LucyMFel, as well as those who have come and gone on to other exciting ventures, especially the fabulous @kiki416, @dominizuelan, and @rj_c .
 You are all part of the Original Rebeldes, and your belief in this site and what we could accomplish with it has made Latino Rebels what it is today.
 We have seen growing pains, we have had our critics, but in the end, “we be Rebels,” and those who have been on this journey since the beginning to those who have joined us recently (there are way too many amazing people to list, but I have to thank @salmendoza for his behind-the-scenes awesomeness), should feel incredible pride for helping us form a site and community that has redefined the Latino media space.

 And of course, we would be nothing without our AMAZING readers, supporters, and followers.
 You make us better each and every day, and we truly love you all for that.